 - Screens: This is where you'll place your prototype screens (PNG, JPG, or GIF)

-Just drop your files into the right subfolders and InVision Sync will do the rest.
+Just drop your files into subfolders and InVision Sync will do the rest.

 If your collaborators use InVision sync, prototype folders will automatically appear in their InVision folder, listed under the prototype owner's email address.
 Collaborators who don't use sync can still access prototypes from the prototype page on the web.